Narazaka/discord-global-bookmarks/Readme.md

 Make #bookmarks channel first, then you can bookmark and unbookmark any messages by emoji actions.

-* React any messages with :bookmark: 🔖!
+* React any messages with :bookmark:!
 I will create bookmark to #bookmarks channel!
-* React my messages (include bookmarks) with :X:❌.
+* React my messages (include bookmarks) with :x:.
 I will delete those messages.

 ## License